Workers and customers sad as Capitol Coney Island closes its doors

 Denise Lewis has been one of Palmer's regulars for 20 years.
 She fondly remembers having breakfast with her CB radio friends and helping truckers waiting to unload at GM.

-"They would ask us to get coneys and throw them over the fence to them while they waited in the parking lot," Lewis said.
+"They would ask us to get coneys and throw them over the fence to them while they waited in the parking lot," Lewis laughed.

-Her final Capitol Coney Island meal was a big breakfast with her husband and a coney dog to-go for her friend.
+Her final meal: a big breakfast with her husband and a coney dog to-go for her friend.

 As Palmer worked her last shift, she said she'll miss her customers the most.

-A representative for Capitol Coney Island said their property has been sold to Precision Vehicle Holding.
-GM will tear down the restaurant and use the land as a parking lot for vehicles waiting on computer chips.
+A representative for Capitol Coney Island told ABC12 that the property's been sold to Precision Vehicle Holding.
+GM will use it as a lot for vehicles waiting on computer chips.